Clpr/CountyPlus/README.md

 ## Release

-The first release `v0.0.1` of _CountyPlus_ dataset is available now!
+The first release `v0.0.2` of _CountyPlus_ dataset is available now!
 You are welcome to download and explore the dataset.

-### Future plan

-- Release `v0.0.2` (expected: Nov 2024):
+## New in v0.0.2

 - Add a separate file of constructed county-level net worth shocks since 2004
-    - Add variables of local government expenditure, esp. defense expenditure which is a widely used instrument
 - Add spatial weighting matrices for spatial analysis
     - First-neighbor adjacency weight
     - Inverse distance weight (Haversine formula using latitude and longitude)

+### Future plan

+- Release `v0.0.3` (expected: Jan 2025):
+    - Add variables of local government expenditure, esp. defense expenditure which is a widely used instrument
+    - Larger coverage of consumption estimates, and distinguish between durable and non-durable goods consumption.

 ## About the dataset